 notifyFulfillment(), the Amazon client keeps sending consumable purchase receipts as part of

 onPurchaseUpdatesResponse()because in this case Amazon assumes that the customer has not received their purchase.

 Subscription Item Questions

-Q: When a customer purchases a subscription are they able to cancel the subscription and receive a pro-rated refund?
+- Q7: After a customer purchases a subscription, are they able to cancel it and receive a pro-rated refund?

 - If the subscription is continuous and has never been canceled at any point, the app will only receive one receipt for that subscription/customer.